 Devin Windelspecht

-From covering conflict to investigating human rights violations and government corruption, I’ve always been inspired by the ability of journalism to drive change.
-As a journalist with a background in international relations, I believe the most pressing issues facing the world today can only be addressed through the power of great reporting.
+From shedding light on human rights abuses, to uncovering corruption at the highest levels of government, to elevating the voices of those most impacted by global conflicts, I’ve always been inspired by the ability of journalism to drive change.
+In a time of rapid change, I believe the most pressing issues facing the world can only be addressed through the power of great reporting.

 My Background:

 I fell in love with journalism during a six-month internship with the Organized Crime and Corruption Reporting Project (OCCRP) in Bosnia and Herzegovina, where I reported alongside a team of investigative journalists covering corruption across Europe.
-Ever since, I’ve sought to combine a passion for journalism with my background in international relations, both as an editor for university publications covering global affairs and then for two years as a freelance journalist, including for IJNet.
+Ever since, I’ve sought to combine a passion for journalism with my background in international relations and human rights.

-I hold a master’s degree in politics of conflict, rights and justice from SOAS, University of London, and a bachelor's degree in international affairs and Middle East studies from Northeastern University.
-I speak (to varying degrees) Spanish and Arabic.
+I hold a Master's in Politics of Conflict, Rights and Justice from SOAS, University of London, and a Bachelor's degree in International Affairs and Middle East Studies from Northeastern University.
+I'm currently in the long process of becoming fluent Arabic.

 Ask me about: being a freelance journalist, international affairs, podcasting and long distance hiking